KaiserWilhelm23/PyPad/README.md

 - This is to keep the PyPAD app going!

-# Version 4.5---Features
+# Version 5.0---Features

-New features includ: Font size selection
+New features includ: Themes and a launcher.

 # Downloading On RPI-4 (Rasberry Pi 4)